 Automated video denoising

-Pixop Deep Restoration is our solution to enhancing the perceived visual quality of noisy video and is the ideal preprocessing step before applying our Pixop Deep Restoration filter.
+Pixop Denoiser is our solution to enhancing the perceived visual quality of noisy video and is the ideal preprocessing step before applying our Pixop Deep Restoration filter.
 This solution can reduce noise in digital video in an automated fashion, as opposed to going through the time-consuming task of hand-tuning multiple parameters and/or noise profiles using off-the-shelf video editing packages and plugins.
 In a nutshell, this AI filter can reduce:

 - Gaussian video noise